MCdev92/csueb-survey-analysis/README.md

 ## 🧠 Notes

-* Ensure input files match expected formatting (one row per student response).
+* Input files must follow the expected format (one row per student response).

-* All text feedback comments are concatenated into a single field separated by " | ".
+* Open-ended feedback is concatenated per course using " | " separator.

+* CRNs are dynamically merged based on term + parsed course code.

-* Project is easily extendable for future survey structures or new evaluation forms.
+* Project is modular and easily extensible to accommodate other survey formats or evaluation structures.